stepniakadam/notes/cpp.md

 Let's assume we are assigned to develop small library consumed by many components of the system.
 It other words it will be included by many cpp files.
 In such case it is essential to undestand compilation phases to know the impact of our decisions for rest of the system.

 Library will store and get from database containing company staff entries.
 Implementation assumes that call to 'add' will not store data to database immediately but will be pooled by an other object periodically for performance reasons.
+Quick, naive implementation may look like this:

 ```
 #include <string>